KarimBoudjema/Drupal-Mailchimp/README.md

 # Mailchimp sign-up form in Drupal8/9

-This is a simple Drupal 8/9 module that provides a sign-up form to register new users to a Mailchimp audience list.
+This is a simple Drupal 8/9 module that provides an ajax sign-up form to register new users to a Mailchimp audience list.

 The module also provides a configuration form to store the Maichimp credentials and other sign-up form configurations.